MK-MANI1617/To-do-list-website/README.md

 # To-do-list-website

-This is a To do list website which has priorities
+This is a To do list website which has priorities and deadlines